Clonners/Quai-Preference-Controller/README.md

 [2] Paste inside Nodeconfig.txt data and save and exit (Ctrl+O, Enter, Ctrl+X).

-[3] Reload and start the service sudo systemctl daemon-reload        #Detect the new file sudo systemctl enable quai              #Activate to start at boot sudo systemctl start  quai                 #Start the node now sudo systemctl status quai                #Make sure it is active
+[3] Reload and start the service

+sudo systemctl daemon-reload
+sudo systemctl enable quai
+sudo systemctl start  quai
+sudo systemctl status quai

 [4] Prepare the Python environment, why Python? your control script is written in Python, you need an isolated (virtual) environment with only the libraries you use.